canmod/iidda-tools/notes/imputation.md

   * quarterly (1924-2000)
   * yearly (1924-2000)

-The first four of these can be addressed with the following harmonization proceedure:
+The first four of these can be addressed with the following harmonization procedure:

   * Define a single week as the starting week for the entire project
   * For each disease and location create a dataset with the following fields: